ICMDLab/icmdlab.github.io/_pages/openings.md

 # Open positions

 **Multiple Ph.D. positions with full financial support in the form of Research Assistant** is available in Integrated Computational Materials Design (ICMD) Lab in the Department of Mechanical Engineering at State University of New York (SUNY) at Binghamton, starting from Fall 2022.
-The position is open until filled. **Please note that the deadline for graduate student application for the Fall 2022 semester is February 1, 2022**.
+The position is open until filled.
 [See more details about the current openings and share them with interested students]({{ site.baseurl }}/downloads/ICMD_Lab_Openings.pdf)).

 ## Graduate Students
 We are looking for **passionate and self-motivated** Ph.D. students to do important/revolutionary research work with the following qualifications.